encode/django-rest-framework/docs/topics/third-party-packages.md

 * [djangorestframework-bulk][djangorestframework-bulk] - Implements generic view mixins as well as some common concrete generic views to allow to apply bulk operations via API requests.
 * [django-rest-multiple-models][django-rest-multiple-models] - Provides a generic view (and mixin) for sending multiple serialized models and/or querysets via a single API request.

+### ViewSets

+* [Django-Efficient-Rest][Django-Efficient-Rest] - Implements a new type of ViewSets that works with Models like the default one and advanced Services like switching user accounts or connecting to a social network

 ### Routers

 * [drf-nested-routers][drf-nested-routers] - Provides routers and relationship fields for working with nested resources.